lovelindhoni/mdcraft/README.md

 Here are some features and improvements planned for MdCraft in the so-far future:

-- ~**Text Highlighting**: Enhance the Markdown editing experience by adding the ability to highlight markdown text within the textarea~

 - **Improved Theming**: Work on improving the app's CSS to provide better theming options, enhancing the overall user interface and customization.

 - **GitHub Gist Integration**: Streamline the process of sharing your notes by enabling users to publish their notes as GitHub Gists directly from MdCraft.